Braised Pork Belly

 ¼ C soy sauce

 ¼ C fish sauce

 1.5 pounds pork belly (1” cubes)

 28 oz extra firm tofu (1”x2” lengths)

 Garnish with ground Kampot Pepper and julienne green onion.
-Serve with steam rice.
+Serve with steamed rice.

 1. Hard boil and peel eggs, set aside

-2. Place garlic & star anise in a sachet and tie securely.
+2. Place garlic & star anise in a spice sachet and tie securely.